raviqqe/raviqqe.github.io/src/pages/resume.md

 ### [F\-\-](https://github.com/raviqqe/fmm) (Rust)

-- Compiler infrastructure and its intermediate language for functional programming languages
+- Compiler infrastructure and its intermediate language for functional programming languages.
 - Inspired by [C-- in Glasgow Haskell Compiler](https://gitlab.haskell.org/ghc/ghc/-/wikis/commentary/rts/cmm).
 - Supports compilation of the intermediate language into both LLVM and C.